NikaValerievna/GIT-test_01/README.md

-First edit
+First edit for Master

-Second edit - hotfix
+Second edit for hotfix